Congo wants U.N. tasked with hunting eastern rebels

 "When you change the mandate, you also have to change the means necessary to implement this mandate, it's not just about getting a new resolution," he said, adding that the mission was not aware of the Congolese position.

 Regional leaders are due to meet in Uganda next month to flesh out the plan but a Western diplomat based in Kinshasa said details were still scarce.

 "Whilst people come to a conclusion as to what to do, the conflict is continuing," he said.

-Days of fighting north of the North Kivu capital of Goma have this week forced thousands more from their homes.
+Days of fighting north of the North Kivu capital of Goma have forced thousands more from their homes this week.

 UNHCR, the U.N.'s refugee agency, said its staff in Congo and working with refugees in Rwanda and Uganda were receiving regular reports of widespread abuses, including indiscriminate killings, rapes, torture and ethnic violence.

 "In Uganda, some of the young Congolese refugees arriving at the Nyakabande transit center near the border told our staff they were fleeing a recruitment campaign," UNHCR said.

 "Many report seeing young males and minors being forced to join the rebels to carry ammunition," it said.